MillerTheChiller/django-tutorial/README.md

 Pictures of how to fork this django-tutorial repo

 #### In your terminal or command prompt, navigate to the github folder you've created
-If you made your github folder in your documents folder like I did the commands in the terminal you have to type are:
+If you made your github folder in your documents folder like I did the commands in the terminal:
 `cd documents`
 `cd github`